 Once the ATS senses the power is out, it initiates a carefully timed sequence of events.
 First, it immediately disconnects your home from the utility grid.
 This is a critical safety measure that prevents your generator from sending electricity back out to the power lines, protecting utility workers who might be making repairs.
 With your home safely isolated, the ATS then signals the generator’s engine to start.
 In just a few seconds, the generator gets up to speed and produces a stable, clean electrical current.
 The ATS verifies that the generator is ready, then switches your home’s electrical panel over to generator power.
 The whole process is so fast you might only notice a brief flicker of the lights.

-Running Its Own Safety Check
+Before Takeoff: Running a Quick Safety Check

 A standby generator doesn’t just wait for an emergency to make sure it’s in working order.
 To ensure it’s always ready, the system performs a regular self-test, often called an “exercise cycle.”
 Typically, this happens once a week for about 20 minutes.
 During this test, the generator starts up and runs without actually transferring power to your home.
 This brief run time circulates engine oil, charges the starting battery, and confirms that all mechanical and electrical components are functioning correctly.
 This proactive self-check is a core part of routine generator maintenance and gives you confidence that your system will perform flawlessly when you need it most.